cronemus/Calc-Manantiales-d18Oenv-Paleoelevation/README.md

 ## Citation

-Please cite the dissertation (and archived code/data DOI, once released).
+Please cite the dissertation, once released.
 A software/data DOI (e.g., Zenodo) will be added here **post-embargo**.

 ---